-- 1 teaspoon finely grated lemon zest (use microplane grater)
+- 1 teaspoon finely grated lemon zest (use a microplane grater)

 - 1 tablespoon lemon juice

-- 3 large organic eggs – at room temperature
+- 3 extra large eggs – at room temperature

 - 1 – 9″ x 5″ x 3″ non-stick loaf pan – buttered, lined with wax paper and buttered again

-- Step 1: In a medium bowl, place the berries, liqueur and 1/4 cup of sugar.
-Mix well and set aside.
+- Step 1: Place the berries, liqueur and 1/4 cup of sugar in a medium bowl.
+Stir well and set aside.

-- Step 2: In a medium bowl combine the flour, 1/4 cup of sugar, baking powder, poppy seeds and salt.
+- Step 2: Place the flour, 1/4 cup of sugar, baking powder, poppy seeds and salt in a medium bowl.
 Stir well and set aside.

-- Step 3: In a large bowl place the soft butter, balance of sugar (1/4 cup), lemon zest and lemon juice.
-Mix with an electric mixer at slow speed until creamy.
-Add the eggs one at a time and mix at medium speed until well incorporated and smooth.
+- Step 3: Place the soft butter, balance of sugar (1/4 cup), lemon zest and lemon juice in the bowl of an electric mixer.
+Beat at slow speed until creamy.
+Add the eggs one at a time and beat at medium speed until well incorporated and smooth.
 Add the flour mixture and gently fold in with a wooden spoon until barely incorporated.
 Add the berry mixture and fold until just moistened.